The 7 Best Reasons to Have a Wellness Program in 2024

 Soeren Mattke, Lead Author of the Rand Report

 2) Wellness Programs Reduce Elevated Health Risks

-We were stunned to learn that in as little as six weeks health risks could improve dramatically.
-Those who maintain healthy behaviors experience lower health risks for six weeks, six months, 12 months, and even out to 18 months after this program began.
+A randomized clinical trial was designed to help people improve their nutrition and physical activity.
+When researchers looked at the results, they were stunned to learn that in as little as six weeks health risks could improve dramatically.
+Those who maintained healthy behaviors experience lower health risks for six weeks, six months, 12 months, and even out to 18 months after this program began.

 When you change your diet, get active, and avoid tobacco, really good things happen.
 Boise School District is a WellSteps client and not long ago we published the results of their changes in health risks.
 After one year, a lot of employees who had elevated health risks at baseline, had reached healthy risk levels.

 Reductions in elevated health risks are important.
 The New England Journal of Medicine reported that for every 1% drop in total cholesterol, the risk of having a heart attack dropped by 2 to 3%.
 For every one point drop in elevated diastolic blood pressure, there is another 2 to 3% drop in heart disease risk.

 Low health risks are the foundation of good health, and wellness programs are a great way to help employees and their spouses avoid elevated health risks.
 There are hundreds of research papers that evaluated the ability of wellness programs to reduce elevated health risks.